RedHatPentester/DIGITAL-FORENSICS-CTF-LAB/Vehicle Tampering/README.md

 ## Case Background

-An executive's driver narrowly avoided a serious crash after experiencing a sudden, catastrophic brake failure [cite: 2].
-The vehicle had been serviced at the company garage just two days prior to the incident [cite: 2].
-Investigators must conduct a deep-dive digital analysis to determine whether this incident stems from a routine mechanical defect or intentional, malicious tampering [cite: 2].
+An executive's driver narrowly avoided a serious crash after experiencing a sudden, catastrophic brake failure.
+The vehicle had been serviced at the company garage just two days prior to the incident.
+Investigators must conduct a deep-dive digital analysis to determine whether this incident stems from a routine mechanical defect or intentional, malicious tampering.

-The primary objective is to solve two linked operational questions using purely electronic evidence [cite: 3]:
+The primary objective is to solve two linked operational questions using purely electronic evidence:

-1. **Mechanical Defect vs. Deliberate Tampering:** Determine whether the sudden brake failure that nearly caused a serious crash was an honest mechanical fault or if someone deliberately compromised the vehicle [cite: 3].
+1. **Mechanical Defect vs. Deliberate Tampering:** Determine whether the sudden brake failure that nearly caused a serious crash was an honest mechanical fault or if someone deliberately compromised the vehicle.

-2. **Attribution:** If the system was compromised via tampering, identify the specific person responsible using only the digital and electronic trail left behind, completely bypassing the need for a physical inspection of the car [cite: 3].
+2. **Attribution:** If the system was compromised via tampering, identify the specific person responsible using only the digital and electronic trail left behind, completely bypassing the need for a physical inspection of the car.